LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 ### Why Use a Combination of Node Tree and Delta?

 Why do we use a node tree?
- - The entirety of the document data is described using a single Delta data which does not allow us to easily describe complex nested scenes.
+ - The entirety of the document data is described using a single Delta data which does not allow us to easily describe complex nested scenarios.
   - When there is an issue with a paragraph or document, restoring the document becomes relatively difficult.

 So our preference is to use a node tree like `Slate.js` to describe the document in chunks, where each chunk’s additions, deletions, and modifications only affect the changes to the current node.